eliakaris/blog/posts/node-js-on-azure.md

 There you go, my first blog post on something.

-Stay tuned, later I'll probably write some on debugging, setting up custom domains, who knows.
+Stay tuned, later I'll probably write some on debugging, setting up custom domains, who knows..